firecmsco/firecms/website/docs/index.md

 ### Core technologies

-FireCMS is based on this great technologies:
+FireCMS is based on these great technologies:

 - Typescript
 - Firebase